 Polonnaruwa is an important historical site that sits well over 200 km from Colombo.
-Polonnaruwa had been the second capital of Sri Lanka after Anuradhapura, in 10th century AD.
-3 Kings namely Parakramabahu the great, Nissankamalla and Vijaybahu are 3 mighty Kings, who ruled the island from Polonnaruwa.
+Polonnaruwa had been the second capital of Sri Lanka after Anuradhapura, in the 10th century AD.
+Three Kings namely Parakramabahu the great, Nissankamalla and Vijaybahu are 3 mighty Kings, who ruled the island from Polonnaruwa.

-Due to its historical and religious importance, Polonnaruwa is included in most Sri Lanka tour packages.
-Most multiday tour packages such as 7 days Sri Lanka trip cover most important places of Polonnaruwa.
+Due to its historical and religious importance, it is well worth visiting Polonnaruwa, therefore, Polonnaruwa is included in most Sri Lanka tour packages.
+Most multiday tour packages such as 7 day Sri Lanka trip cover the most important places of Polonnaruwa.
 However, visiting Polonnaruwa on a day trip from Colombo can be a daunting task due to the 5 hours journey.
-A Sri Lanka day trip to visit Polonnaruwa, Sigiriya, Dambulla is available from Habaran and Sigiriya.
-However, this Sri Lanka one day trip package is not available from far away destination like Colombo.
+A Sri Lanka day trip to visit Polonnaruwa, Sigiriya, and Dambulla is available from Habaran and Sigiriya.
+However, this Sri Lanka one-day trip package is not available from far away destinations like Colombo.

 Hindu shrines of Polonnaruwa